elric91/rISOtho/README.md

 # 0rthANSI-a
-An opinionated AZERTY focused ottholinear keyboard, compatible with ANSI layout
+An opinionated AZERTY focused ottholinear keyboard, compatible with ISO layout

 ## Options
-1. Stay close to traditional ANSI layout
+1. Stay close to traditional ISO layout
 2. Keep 5 rows to keep standard access to accentuated letters (numbers row)
 3. No F1 to F12, only through layers
 4. Large RSHIFT (TypeMatrix style)